Firebase Cloud Messaging

 account page.

-6. On the Grant this service account access to the project screen, click on the **Select a role** dropdown.
+2. On the Grant this service account access to the project screen, click on the Select a

 This step assumes that you created a service account and assigned the "Firebase Cloud Messaging